mfem/web/src/electromagnetics.md

 ## Magnetostatics

-Magnetostatic problems arise when we assume no time variation in Ampére's Law
+Magnetostatic problems arise when we assume no time variation in Ampère's Law
 \eqref{ampere} which leads to:

   $$\curl\H = \J   \nonumber$$